THOR: Tool-Integrated Hierarchical Optimization via RL for Mathematical Reasoning: More Experiments

+To further evaluate the effect of explicit self-correction, we compare three settings: the baseline model without any correction, THOR-7B relying solely on its emergent self-correction behavior, and THOR-7B equipped with our explicit self-correction mechanism.
+We report results across accuracy, code ratio, the number of failed and successful tool calls, and the overall code pass rate.
+As shown in Table~\ref{exp:analysis_of_correction}, the explicit mechanism markedly reduces failed executions, significantly increases the code pass rate, and yields consistent improvements in accuracy.

-\subsection{Inference Cost Analysis}
+\subsubsection{Inference Cost Analysis}

-We evaluate the inference efficiency of THOR by analyzing its token consumption.
+We evaluate the inference efficiency of THOR by analyzing its token consumption and runtime performance.
 Our data construction process, guided by TIRGen, identifies redundant computational steps within reasoning chains and transforms them into executable code.
 By learning from this data, THOR is trained to generate more concise solutions, effectively leveraging tools to simplify computations at inference time.

-As reported in Table~\ref{exp:infer_cost}, our method reduces token consumption, demonstrating its computational efficiency.
+In addition to token usage, we further evaluate the total inference seconds and frames-per-second (FPS) throughput under a unified vLLM inference environment.
+As reported in Table~\ref{exp:infer_cost}, THOR consistently generates fewer tokens than the baseline models, while also reducing overall inference latency.
+These reductions directly translate into improved FPS.
 These results already include the overhead of self-correction.